 Great Bear Lake lives up to its name, being the largest lake to be situated entirely in Canada.
 At a massive 31,000 km², it is the fourth largest lake in Northern America.
 The main inflows into Great Bear Lake are the Whitefish River, Big Spruce River, and more.
 The most prominent outflow is the Mackenzie River.
 These rivers contribute to the 2,236 km³ of water volume.

 Great Bear Lake is surrounded by the dense Boreal Forest of Canada, making it home to a wide variety of animals and biodiversity.
+This lake is in the far north of Canada, with some of it technically being in the Arctic Circle.

 Area: 31,500 km²